Mindful/site-3/content/blog/vocabulary-optimization/index.md

 3. **Simulation:** repeatedly generate children to build out a transient subtree of the aforementioned child node, up to completion or a maximum depth, and score it.
 4. **Backpropagation:** update the scores of each node along the path to the child node generated in step #2 based on the result of the simulation.

-The idea is that if you have a good scoring function and do a decent job tuning MCTS hyperparameters to balance exploration and exploitation, the above process will find a path down the tree that leads to a high-scoring state.
+The idea is that if you have a good scoring function and do a decent job tuning hyperparameters to balance exploration and exploitation, MCTS will find a path down the tree that leads to a high-scoring state.
 In our case, that means a good compound vocabulary, built by the choices made at each node in the path.
 To make implementation simpler, I only tried to optimize compound selection and creation, fixing the target number of generated compounds as a percentage of the size of *I*.
 That is, I only tried to optimize #1 and #2 of the criteria from the end of the previous section.
 Consequently, each node in the MCTS tree corresponded to selecting one yet unused idea from *I*, choosing two base words from *B* to combine, and adding the resulting compound to *C*.

 ### Generating and Evaluating Compounds